Back to Business! Launch Your New Business With 10% Off — Start Now

 1. Take reasonable steps to identify and ascertain persons and legal entities who have significant control over the company (known as the ‘Significant Controller’)

 4. Keep the Significant Controller Register up-to-date.
-Any changes to ownership structures which shift control mean will need to be recorded
+Any changes to ownership structures that shift control means will need to be recorded.

-5. Make the Significant Controller Register available for inspection when requested by law enforcement officers or other authorized bodies
+5. Make the Significant Controller Register available for inspection when requested by law enforcement officers or other authorised bodies.

 6. Appoint a ‘Designated Representative’ who is the person who has official responsibility for Significant Controller Register matters.